dangoodingoo/NetStumblr-98/README.md

 **A time-traveling web explorer with a Windows 98 aesthetic.**

 NetStumblr 98 allows users to "stumble" upon forgotten corners of the early internet.
-From personal Geocities neighborhoods to the original Space Jam website, explore the web as it was meant to be seen: on a CRT monitor at 800x600.
+From personal Geocities neighborhoods to the original Space Jam website, explore the web as it was meant to be seen: on a CRT monitor.

 ## 📺 Features

-*   **Authentic Windows 98 UI**: Pixel-perfect buttons, dialogs, and window chrome.
 *   **CRT Monitor Simulation**: Custom CSS shader effect with RGB subpixel masking, scanlines, and tube curvature.
 *   **Hybrid Time-Travel Engine**: Intelligently switches between "Live" surviving websites (for instant loading) and specific "Golden Era" Wayback Machine snapshots.
 *   **Curated "Deep Web" Database**: Hand-picked seed list including Geocities neighborhoods, Webrings, and obscure personal sites to ensure high-quality randomness.